Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: GANs and Extensions

 \subsubsection{GAN Network Architectures and Adversarial Loss}

-For further methodological detail on the aforementioned GAN methods, loss functions, and architectures, we point the interested reader to the GAN methods review by Wang et al~\cite{wang2019generative}.
-Due to the image processing capabilities of CNNs~\cite{lecun1989backpropagation}, the above-mentioned GAN architectures generally rely on CNN layers internally.
-Recently, TransGAN~\cite{jiang2021transgan} was proposed, which diverges from the CNN design pattern to using Transformer Neural Networks~\cite{vaswani2017attention} as the backbone of both generator and discriminator.
-Due to TransGAN's promising performance on computer vision tasks, we encourage future studies to investigate the potential of transformer-based GANs for applications in medical and cancer imaging.
+For further methodological detail on the aforementioned GAN methods, loss functions, and architectures, we point the interested reader to the GAN methods review by~\citet{wang2019generative}.
+Due to the image processing capabilities of CNNs~\citep{lecun1989backpropagation}, the above-mentioned GAN architectures generally rely on CNN layers internally.
+Recently, TransGAN~\citep{jiang2021transgan} and VQGAN \citep{esser2021taming} were proposed, which diverges from the CNN design pattern to using Transformer Neural Networks~\citep{vaswani2017attention}.
+Due to the promising performances of these approaches in computer vision tasks, we encourage future studies to investigate the potential of transformer-based GANs for applications in medical and cancer imaging.

-Multiple deep learning architectures apply the adversarial loss proposed in~\cite{goodfellow2014generative} together with other loss functions (e.g., segmentation loss functions) for other tasks than image generation (e.g., image segmentation).
-This adversarial loss is useful for learning features or representations that are invariant to some part of the training data.
-For instance, adversarial learning can be useful to discriminate a domain to learn domain-invariant representations~\cite{ganin2015unsupervised}, as has been successfully demonstrated for medical images~\cite{kamnitsas2017unsupervised}.
-In the scope of our GAN survey, we include and consider all relevant cancer imaging papers that apply or build upon the adversarial learning scheme defined in~\cite{goodfellow2014generative}.
+Multiple deep learning architectures apply the adversarial loss proposed in~\citet{goodfellow2014generative} together with other loss functions (e.g., segmentation loss functions) for other tasks than image generation (e.g., image segmentation).
+This adversarial loss is useful for unsupervised learning of features and representations that are invariant to some part of the training data.
+For instance, adversarial learning can be useful to discriminate a domain to learn domain-invariant representations~\citep{ganin2015unsupervised}, as has been successfully demonstrated for medical images~\citep{kamnitsas2017unsupervised}.
+Such methods that apply the adversarial loss internally are referred to as 'adversarial training' methods and are included in the scope of our survey.
+That is, we include and consider all relevant cancer imaging papers that apply or build upon the adversarial learning scheme defined in~\citet{goodfellow2014generative}, which comprises GANs as well as adversarial training methods.